Vandivier/afterecon/content/2014-07-30-from-satanism-to-anarchy.md

 ---
-title: From Satanism to Anarchy
+title: "From Satanism to Anarchy"
 date: 2014-07-30 13:03:40
 author: John Vandivier
 ---